ECEn 568 Microwave Remote Sensing Data Analysis Assignment

 Excellent work may be submitted to a conference such as IGARSS or a journal

-such as TGARS.
+such as TGARS or GRSL.
 One of these research projects could become the foundation of

 The following is a list of potential research projects; however, I am open